º»¹® ¹Ù·Î°¡±â ÁÖ¸Þ´º·Î ¹Ù·Î°¡±â

 photo

-Presiding Judge BAIK Kang-jin of Daejeon High Court was appointed as a United Nations Judge to the Extraordinary Chambers in the Courts of Cambodia (ECCC) in July 2015, succeeding the judgeship from Judge CHUNG Chang-ho.
-As a special tribunal established in 2005 by a bilateral agreement between the United Nations and Cambodia, the ECCC prosecutes crimes such as genocide committed under the Khmer Rouge regime that took power from April 1975 to January 1979.
+Presiding Judge BAIK Kang-jin of Seoul High Court was appointed as a United Nations judge to the Extraordinary Chambers in the Courts of Cambodia (ECCC) in July 2015, succeeding Judge CHUNG Chang-ho.
+The ECCC, established in 2005 by a bilateral agreement between the United Nations and Cambodia, was mandated to prosecute crimes such as genocide committed under the Khmer Rouge regime from April 1975 to January 1979.
+Judge Baik served on the Pre-Trial Chamber, which settles disputes arising during investigations at the ECCC, as part of the tribunal¡¯s two-instance system.